Home > What We Do > Health Financing > Leveraging Resources for Efficiency

 Past Collaborative Work

-So far the Collaborative, though its two workstreams, has co-produced the following three knowledge products:
+So far, the collaborative has co-produced the following four knowledge products:

 1. Health Priority Setting: A Practitioner’s Handbook